 - Restricted access/difficult entry

-Get a few firms to give you quotes then ask your chosen firm to break down the costs so you can check if there are ways you could save, like doing the packing yourself.
+Get a few firms to give you quotes then ask your chosen company to break down the costs so you can check if there are ways you could save, such as doing the packing yourself.

 Final energy and water bills can come as a bit of a nasty shock, especially if you've been on estimated bills.
 If your energy firm has underestimated your usage, you could get hit with a hefty bill.
 Keep a record of your final gas and electricity readings, and always have a contingency fund for instances like this.

-And don't forget niggly extras like redirecting your post, which costs £34.
+And don't forget niggly extras such as redirecting your post, which costs from £34.

 If you're selling your property to move abroad or rent, you're all done and dusted.
-Those of you selling to buy another property (which is likely to be most of sellers), in order to be taken seriously, you need to get your current property on the market, pronto!
+But for those of you selling to buy another property, to be taken seriously, you need to get your current property on the market, pronto!

-Think about it.
-The most attractive buyers (in order) for your property are; first-time buyers', those who've already sold, followed by those who've got their property on the market.
-Would you consider selling to someone who's not even got their house on the market?
-Same goes for those selling to you.
+The most attractive buyers (in order) for your property are: first-time buyers, those who've already sold, followed by those who've got their property on the market.

-In terms of selling one property and buying another, the order of things normally looks like this:
+In terms of selling one property and buying another, the process usually pans out like this: